CClar/WriteRight/README.md

 Further exploration of unity game engine.

 # Game Description
 Making a game that has enemies walk towards the center, and the player defeats the enemy by typing their names before they reach the player, who is located in the center of the screen.
 Level ends when X number enemies are defeated.
-Game ends when X level is reached, or player is defeated.
+Game ends when X level is reached or player is defeated.

 # TODO
 Animations for player and enemies - done